Introduction

 by Erol Cromwell

 Lesson 3 provided an overview of the TensorFlow and keras library packages.
 TensorFlow is an end-to-end, open-source machine learning platform.
-For this lesson we focused on it’s python APIs. keras is a user interface for deep learning, dealing with layers, models, optimizers, loss functions, metrics, and more. keras makes TensorFlow simple and productive.
+For this lesson we focused on it’s python APIs (application programming interface). keras is a user interface for deep learning, dealing with layers, models, optimizers, loss functions, metrics, and more. keras makes TensorFlow simple and productive.

 Schematic of DNN trained in lesson 3 using keras.
 The input is the normalized discharge time-series data.
 The outputs from the DNN are five normalized permeability parameters.